Qiskit/RFCs/####-sparse-observable.md

 From Python-space, then, we produce an iterable of "preparation programs" (pairs of `(circuit, bindings)`), and for element of that we have an iterable of `SparseObservable` with we want to map to a group of groups of measurement bases.
 The iterable of preparation programs is produced in Python-space by n-dimensional slicing/broadcasting tricks.

+A core function of `Estimator` is to group terms that can be measured within the same execution.
+There are many ways to do this, and we do not want to tie the observable to one particular implementation.
-Qiskit will provide a function, `SparseObservable.group_compatible_measurement_bases` that takes an iterable of `SparseObservable` and returns a group of groups "measurement bases".
+Qiskit will provide a function `SparseObservable.measurement_bases(*observables)` that takes an arbitrary number of `SparseObservable` instances and returns a set of the measurement bases needed to measure all terms.
-This is roughly equivalent to the existing `PauliList.group_qubit_wise_commuting`, except it will take an iterable of the greater observable inputs (rather than the base object already representing the iterable) and will return its measurement bases in a reduced alphabet compared to the one used for general operator descriptions.

 A measurement basis is a Pauli string.

 Since the number of measurement bases will be (non-strictly) smaller than the total number of terms across all observables, and because only 2 bits of information per qubit is necessary to define the basis, there is not expected to be immediate memory concerns with a representation of this.
 Qiskit already has `PauliList` that can serve this purpose; it _could_ be bit-packed to use 8x less memory, but this can be done as a follow-up optimisation if it becomes a bottleneck.
+From this point, we can continue to use `PauliList.group_qubitwise_commuting`, or any other future grouping function.

-If the output type of `group_compatible_measurement_bases` is desired to change in the future (such as to bit-pack the `PauliList`, or to use an output that doesn't store explicit qubit-wise identities), we can add an `output=` kwarg to it to select the format.
+If the output of `measurement_bases` might want to change in the future (such as to a class that implements bit-packing or to a class that does not store qubit identities), we can add an `output` kwarg later.

 ## Detailed Design